puppetlabs/puppet-docs/source/pe/3.7/config_java_args.markdown

 ### PE Console Service

 > **Note:** Ensure that you have sufficient free memory before increasing the memory that is used by a PE service.
+The increase shown below is only an example.

 To increase the Java heap size for `pe-console-services`: